 The waters of Szechenyi Baths come from natural hot springs, just like in Iceland or Japan.
 Naturally hot water is cooled down to suit bathing.
 Rich in beneficial minerals, such as calcium, magnesium, sulfite, and sodium, these pools are said to have healing powers.
 You can also recognize the intense smell of sulfur by the inside pools.
 After a couple of hours in Szechenyi, you’ll feel rejuvenated for sure.

 The medicinal waters are recommended to joint illnesses, arthritis, and orthopedic injuries.
-Every pool has a sign telling its temperature and mineral content – in Hungarian.
+Every pool has a sign telling its temperature and mineral content, but only in Hungarian.
 If you are looking for something special, just ask somebody.
 We played it safe and soaked in each and every one of them!
+No harm in testing all options, if you don’t have any health concerns.

 I wish that we would have known couple things before visiting Szechenyi Baths, so I’ll share these tips to help you out.